vreabernardo/Advanced-Lane-Finding/README.md

-## Project Overview
+## Project Goal
-The Advanced Lane Finding project focuses on detecting and tracking lane lines in images or video frames using computer vision techniques.
-The primary goal is to identify the lane lines on the road and create a visual representation of the lane area.
+Identify the lane lines on the road and create a visual representation of the lane area.

 ## Steps Involved
 - Thresholding: The input frame undergoes thresholding to create a binary image.
 This technique converts the frame into a black and white image, enhancing the lane markings' visibility.